Sankalp22863/codesign-opt/llvm-project/clang/docs/Modules.rst

 file.
 In the future, we intend to pre-tokenize such headers and include the token sequence within the prebuilt module representation.

 A header with the ``exclude`` specifier is excluded from the module.
-It will not be included when the module is built, nor will it be considered to be part of the module, even if an ``umbrella`` directory would otherwise make it part of the module.
+It will not be included when the module is built, nor will it be considered to be part of the module, even if an ``umbrella`` header or directory would otherwise make it part of the module.

-**Example:** A "X macro" header is an excellent candidate for a textual header, because it is can't be compiled standalone, and by itself does not contain any declarations.
+**Example:** The C header ``assert.h`` is an excellent candidate for a textual header, because it is meant to be included multiple times (possibly with different ``NDEBUG`` settings).
+However, declarations within it should typically be split into a separate modular header.

 .. parsed-literal::

-  module MyLib [system] {
+  module std [system] {
-    textual header "xmacros.h"
+    textual header "assert.h"
   }

 A given header shall not be referenced by more than one *header-declaration*.